-With that in mind, how can you increase your HRV and make it more consistent?
+With that in mind, how can you improve your HRV and make it more consistent?

 1. Stay active